The site of two earlier churches from the 4th and 11th Centuries. The

 that are you'll find a self-portrait of Bronzino, with his teacher

 Pontormo and colleague Allori.
 This was almost his last work, there was to be a matching one opposite

 but he died before he could start it.

 Behind the Saint

 Lawrence in the chapel in the left transept (the Martelli chapel) is

 Filippo Lippo's Annunciation, which is one of his best early works

-and something of a breath of fresh air (see above right).
+and something of a breath of fresh air (see far right).
 It's darker

 tones and (especially) the bravura representation of the water-filled